sqlancer/sqlancer/README.md

 git bash ./metrics.sh
 ```

-This would generate two files that you can find in the same directory level as the `sqlancer` project.
+This would generate two files `outputclass.csv` and `outputmethod.csv` that you can find in the same directory level as the `sqlancer` project.
+These
+files would contain the metrics LCOM, Ca and Ce that we want to find.

 # FAQ